Skip to main content

 You need:

-• A wallet with registry-maintainer access to SuperformOS.
+• A connected wallet with permission to create and manage the vault.

 • The underlying token available in the token registry, or enough metadata to register it.